trynthink/scout/docs/analysis_approach.rst

    * Climate zone (correspond to the eight `Building America climate zones`_).
    * Building type (correspond to `three residential`_ and `eleven commercial`_ building types used in the EIA Annual Energy Outlook (AEO)).
-   * Building vintage (‘new’ and/or ‘existing’).
+   * Building vintage ("new" and/or "existing").
-   * Fuel type (‘electricity’, ‘natural gas’, ‘distillate’, or ‘other’).
+   * Fuel type ("electricity", "natural gas", "distillate", or "other").
    * End use (correspond to the major residential__ and commercial__ energy end uses defined in the AEO).
-   * Technology type (defined as either affecting energy ‘demand’ (e.g., envelope components such as window or wall retrofits) or energy ‘supply’ (e.g., improvements to HVAC equipment).
+   * Technology type (defined as either affecting energy "demand" (e.g., envelope components such as window or wall retrofits) or energy "supply" (e.g., improvements to HVAC equipment).
    * Technology name (on the demand side, technology names correspond to the names of residential__ and commercial__ thermal load components; on the supply side, technology names generally correspond to major equipment types used in the AEO_ [#]_).

 .. anonymous links for the multiple cases of "residential" or "commercial" as the link text